AKANSHA1009/AKANSHA1009/README.md

 ## About Me

 Hello!
 I’m Akansha Sharma, a driven and enthusiastic Front-End Developer with a passion for building user-centric websites.
-With over two years of experience in banking operations, I am transitioning into the exciting world of tech.
+With over two years of experience in the industry.
 I aim to leverage my skills in HTML, CSS, JavaScript, React, Git, and MySQL to create seamless web experiences.

 I am constantly looking for opportunities to expand my expertise and improve my development skills to deliver modern, efficient, and user-friendly web solutions.